igem-fau/website/content/project/experiments.md

 *Why did we choose this method?*

-This method makes cells permeable which allows to transform DNA into the cells.
+This method makes cell membranes permeable, which allows to transform DNA into the cells.
 The permeabilization is done by short pulses

 **Procedure:**